Ecumenical Student Scholarship

 As an institution of theological education in the Anabaptist tradition, AMBS values engagement with other faith traditions.
 In this spirit, AMBS offers an Ecumenical Student Scholarship for students who belong to other Christian traditions and want to study at AMBS (either on campus or at a distance) — to enter into dialogue with and engage with others from the Anabaptist tradition while sharing the theological perspectives of and growing in their own tradition.

 Each year, this award provides a limited number of 100-percent tuition grants to full-time students beginning a master’s program, or a limited number of 75-percent tuition grants to part-time students beginning a master’s program.
 Recipients may receive this grant for the stated length of their academic program by meeting certain conditions.
 Applicants must be from the U.S. or Canada and be a member in good standing of a congregation that is not affiliated with Mennonite World Conference or a related Anabaptist group.
 Application deadline: March 1.
+(Note: In the hope of creating space for more applicants during the uncertain times of the pandemic, we are extending this deadline to March 15.)

 - The award will be given to students beginning their first year of study at AMBS in a master’s program.